← Back to blog

 EU clothing: 0% under the TCA.
 Garments manufactured in EU member states and meeting the TCA's rules of origin (typically requiring the fabric to be woven and the garment to be cut and sewn in the EU) qualify for 0% duty.
 This gives EU-sourced clothing a significant landed cost advantage over Chinese-sourced equivalents.

 China: standard 12% UKGT rate.
 There is no anti-dumping duty on most clothing from China — unlike steel or bicycles — so the standard 12% rate applies without additional surcharges.
-However, the rate is unchanged regardless of volume or product value.
 See the full guide to importing from China for the broader duty picture.

 A Worked Example